mdubied/soccat/README.md

 The jupyter notebook `demo/demo.ipynb` shows an example on how to use the SOCCAT pipeline on your own sentences.

 To reproduce results from the paper, each script contains inline documentation describing its purpose, expected inputs, and configurable parameters.
-Aside from the tables (`tables/`) and figures (`figures/`) contained in the paper, the code contains replication code for the SOCCAT pipeline itself in `src`.
+Aside from the tables (`tables/`) and figures (`figures/`) contained in the paper, the code contains replication code for the SOCCAT pipeline itself in `src/`.
 SOCCAT relies on two main steps:

 **Step 1 — Mention detection.** Reproduce the evaluation reported in the paper without retraining:
 ```